+The Company considers all highly liquid financial instruments with original maturities of three months or less to be cash equivalents.
 Restricted cash is classified and presented in Cash and cash equivalents unless it is restricted for regulatory purposes.
-Restricted cash with no contractual maturity should be classified as Cash and cash equivalent unless such restriction is because of regulatory restriction.
+Restricted cash with no contractual maturity is classified as Cash and cash equivalents unless such restriction is because of regulatory restriction.
 Investments with stated original maturities of more than three months typically will not be classified as Cash and cash equivalents or restricted cash.

-The following table provides a reconciliation of cash and cash equivalents, and restricted cash reported within the statement of financial condition, that sum to the total of the same such amounts shown in the statement of cash flows as of December 31, 2023:
+The following table provides a reconciliation of Cash and cash equivalents, and restricted cash reported within the statement of financial condition, as of December 31, 2024: